tpoisot/tpoisot.github.io/_posts/2011-11-23-plotting-a-tri-trophic-system-in-python.markdown

 author: Tim
 layout: post
 title: Plotting a tri-trophic system in Python
-summary: Using Python and Pyx to plot a tri-trophic network.
+summary: Using Python and Pyx to plot a tri-trophic network
 tags:
 - network ecology
 - python